akamai/cli-sandbox/README.md

 ```

 ## Customizable Template
-You can use this example "recipe" to quickly customize the sandbox to your development environment.
+You can use this code sample to quickly customize the sandbox to your development environment.
 Copy the code below and paste it into a text editor.

 ```
 {
     "sandbox":{
         "clonable":true,
         "properties":[
             {
                 "property":"123456:2",
                 "requestHostnames":[
                     "localhost2"
                 ],
-                "cpcode": 1234
+                "cpcode":1234
             },
             {
-                "hostname":"www.example.com",
+                "hostname":"example.com",
                 "requestHostnames":[
                     "localhost2"
                 ]
             },
             {
+                "property":"example.sandbox.property.com:1",
                 "rulesPath":"./rules-1.json",
                 "requestHostnames":[
                     "localhost3"
                 ]
             }
         ]
     },
     "clientConfig":{
         "sandboxServerInfo":{
             "secure":false,
             "port":9550,
             "host":"127.0.0.1"
         },
         "originMappings":[
             {
                 "from":"origin-www.example.com",
                 "to":{
                     "secure":false,
                     "port":8080,
                     "host":"localhost"